Table of Contents

 WooCommerce, by default, treats all customers alike — everyone sees the same product price.
 But if you run a store that sells to B2B clients, if you offer memberships, if you want to reward loyal customers with reduced pricing, or if you are interested in increasing your average order value through quantity-based discounts, that’s not enough.

-WooCommerce Dynamic Pricing and Discount Rules is a powerful plugin that empowers you to easily charge different prices for different customers based on user roles, location, cart contents, specific customers, purchase history, and more.
+WooCommerce Dynamic Pricing and Discount Rules is a powerful plugin that empowers you to easily set different prices for different customers based on user roles, location, cart contents, specific customers, purchase history, and more.
 It lets you schedule pricing rules in advance and use banners to add custom messaging to product and cart pages.

 Plus, you can use it to offer category-specific combos, buy one get one free deals, product bundles, and more.